WORKING TOWARDS A SUSTAINABLE FUTURE

 Let’s be honest, fashion has a big impact on the planet.
 We can change that by choosing fibres that have less impact on the planet, choose natural dyes and design our garments so they can be enjoyed for longer and recycled easier.

-Organic fibres such as cotton grow with less water and less harmful chemicals which contributes to soil health and conserve biodiversity.
+Organic fibres such as cotton grow with less water and less harmful chemicals than traditional fibres which contributes to soil health and conserve biodiversity.

-Choosing recycled fibres avoids growing and manufacturing virgin fibres which reduces water use, energy use and emissions but also diverts waste from landfill.
+Choosing recycled fibres avoids growing and manufacturing virgin fibres which reduces water use, energy use and emissions in comparison with virgin fibres but also diverts waste from landfill.

 Linen comes from the fast-growing flax plant that requires minimal use of fertilisers and pesticides.
 The flax plant also improves soil health due to its high rate of carbon absorption.